Breakthrough Artist Award

 Celebrating the accomplishments and future potential of Toronto's breakthrough artists

-About: Toronto Arts Foundation’s Breakthrough Artist Award, formerly the Emerging Artist Award, is a $10,000 cash prize, with finalists receiving $2,000.
-The award celebrates the accomplishments and future potential of an emerging Toronto artist working in any discipline.
-Established in 2006, the award is sponsored by Susan Crocker and John Hunkin and is intended to support the development or completion of new work.
-The finalist awards were established in 2014.
-In 2021 the Emerging Artists Award was renamed Breakthrough Artist Award and the age restriction for recipients was removed.
-The Breakthrough Artist Award is presented every year at the Toronto Arts Awards Lunch.
+About: The Toronto Arts Foundation Breakthrough Artist Award is a $10,000 cash prize, with finalists receiving $2,000 each.
+The award celebrates the accomplishments and future potential of an emerging Toronto artist working in any discipline, and is intended to support the development or completion of new work.
+Established in 2006 as the Emerging Artist Award, it was renamed the Breakthrough Artist Award in 2021 and the age restriction for finalists was removed.
+The award is generously supported by The Azrieli Foundation.
+The Breakthrough Artist Award is presented every year at the Mayor’s Arts Lunch.

 A note about the Breakthrough Artist Award: